jankeesvw/LogMeister/README.markdown

-# Why I created LogMeister
+# Philosophy behind LogMeister

-There are several Loggers used by Flash developers, some like logger A and others like B. I switch between loggers from time to time.
-I like Trazzle because it's lightning fast and I use MonsterDebugger because is really extensive.

-I needed a easy way to switch between loggers.
+There are several Loggers used by Flash developers, some like Trazzle and others like the MonsterDebugger.
+I switch between loggers from time to time.
+I like Trazzle because it's super fast and I use MonsterDebugger because is really extensive.
+Therefor I needed an easy way to switch between loggers.
 That's why I created LogMeister.
-LogMeister is a wrapper which you can use for every loggers (I have used in the last years).
+LogMeister is a simple logger wrapper which you can use for every loggers (I have used in the last four years).

 You connect to loggers with a ‘connector’.
-All 3rth party code of loggers is included in this package.
-So switching between loggers is as easy as adding one line of code.
+All 3rth party code of loggers is included in this package, so switching loggers is as easy as adding one line of code.
 Getting all loggers out of your project is as easy as removing all connectors.
-Another thing is all code is in one swc file which makes it super maintainable.
+And logmeister is packaged in one swc file which makes it easy to use.

-# Included loggers
+## Included loggers

 By default 6 loggers are included.
 These are the loggers I happen to use over the last years.
 It's really easy to add another logger skip to the ‘Creating your own connector’ section if you want to know how.

 Included loggers:

-* Firebug (NEW!)
+* Firebug
 * Trazzle
 * Sosmax
 * Flash (regular traces)